inspec/inspec/docs-chef-io/content/inspec/resources/x509_private_key.md

 ### be_encrypted

-The `be_encrypted` matcher tests if the given private key is encrypted.
+The `be_encrypted` matcher tests if the specified private key is encrypted.

 ```ruby
     it { should be_encrypted }